AshGw/litecrypt/README.md

 So I made this library for personal use to secure some of my personal files & hit the [connect](https://wtf-g-who-u-searching-for-champ.com) from time to time.
 It provides support for both fast and highly computationally intensive encryption.
 Also, it includes a database integration system which facilitates the restoration of files to their original state if necessary, and a GUI is also included to obviate the need to write code.
 <br>
-The docs can be accessed **[here](https://ashgw.github.io/litecrypt)**, I made it so i don't forget wtf I was yapping about a couple of months ago, probably not so useful for visitors.
+The docs can be accessed **[here](https://ashgw.github.io/litecrypt)**, I made it so I don't forget wtf I was yapping about a couple of months ago, probably not so useful for visitors.

 ## Installation
 ```shell